VarunBabbar/SPLIT-ICML/README.md

 # SPLIT-ICML
-Official code for the ICML 2025 paper "Near Optimal Decision Trees in a SPLIT Second"
+Official code for the ICML 2025 Spotlight paper "Near Optimal Decision Trees in a SPLIT Second"